datudar/data-prep-pipeline/README.md

 - We want to apply some normalization technique on these values

 ### Implementation

-**The steps in this particular pipeline are purely for demonstration purposes, so it is highly recommended you modify the pipeline to suit the needs of your analysis.**

 The example [data file](/input/data_example.csv) contains ten samples with one target column, labeled "y", and eight feature columns of various data types.
 The pipeline reads in theis data and performs a few basic data preprocessing steps.